angangwa/azureml-torch-onnx-c/README.md

 # Azure ML Pipeline for PyTorch, ONNX, and C Compilation

+To see a summary discussion on other ML @ Edge tooling, see [edge-ml-options.md](./edge-ml-options.md)

 This repository contains a Azure ML pipeline implementation for:
 1. Training a PyTorch model
 2. Exporting to ONNX format